 Managing Customer Relationships: High-Level Objectives and Priorities

-There are a few important fundamentals that are going to apply to multiple categories at once.
-Master these, and you’ll be well on your way to better customer relationship management:
+Master these fundamentals, and you’ll be well on your way to better customer relationship management:

 1. Make the customer’s objectives your objectives.